web3-identity/conflux-pay-sdk-go/docs/OrdersApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiQueryWechatOrderDetailRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiQueryOrderRequest struct via the builder pattern

 Name | Type | Description  | Notes